Kirkby Stephen 3 miles.

 This charming cottage will be loved by guests of all ages.

 Three bedrooms: 1 x king-size double with en-suite shower, basin and WC, 1 x double, 1 x family room with 2 singles and 1 adult bunks.
 Bathroom with bath, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room with woodburner.

 Sedbergh 13 miles; Penrith 22 miles; Reeth 22 miles; Kendal 23 miles.

 The old market town of Kirkby Stephen lies at the foot of the Howgill Fells in the upper Eden Valley, between the Lake District and Yorkshire Dales National Parks.
 The traditional market town hosts a variety of shops, cafes, restaurants and pubs for every taste and budget.
 A delightful rural town with a thriving local community and many traditional old dwellings, Kirkby Stephen boasts cobbled old yards, quaint corners and a pretty picnic area where “Frank’s Bridge” crosses the River Eden, while just a mile from the town, the old railway station connects to the magnificent Settle-Carlisle Railway line, a must-do travel experience for everyone.
 Enjoy many excellent walks and cycle routes nearby, particularly the route of the old Darlington to Tebay train line over two magnificent viaducts, and visit the gothic gorge where the River Eden flows through wooded Stenkrith park.
-Explore the wonderful Howgill Fells or visit the majestic Pendragon Castle.
+Explore the wonderful Howgill Fells or visit the majestic Pendragon Castle and Brough Castle.
 A superb location with the whole of the mystical Lake District National Park and the stunning Yorkshire Dales at your fingertips.